ZafeerMahmood/Pose-Estimation-With-tensorFlow/README.md

 # todos / remaining

-1. add strava auth workflow
+1. add strava auth workflow # Done
 2. add mongodb to store angles
 3. add a background voice when angles or not correct or a tost notification ??